byu/serf/README.md

   a.
 The handler's build class method will be given an ENV, which
     may be handled as fit.
 The Command class will help by parsing it into a Message object as registered by the implementing subclass.
-3. publish the handler's results to a response channel.
+3. Push the handler's results to a response channel.
   a.
 Raised errors are caught and pushed to an error channel.
   b.
 These channels are normally message queuing channels.
   c.
-We only require the channel instance to respond to the 'publish'
+We only require the channel instance to respond to the 'push'
     method and accept a message (or message hash) as the argument.
 4. return the handler's results to the caller if it is blocking mode.
   a.
 In non-blocking mode, an MessageAcceptedEvent is returned instead